 When can babies have cinnamon?

 Some studies have suggested that babies can react to certain flavors and spices as early as through the amniotic fluid in the womb.
 This creates a “blueprint” of what the baby will probably enjoy in life as they grow.

-Taste Buds develop as early as 7-8 weeks in gestation.
 Doctors recommend waiting until the baby is at least 6 months old before trying any spices.
 The aromatic ones, including cinnamon, are the first suggested.
 In small quantities, it can be added to just about any food your baby loves to eat to enhance their taste buds.

 Different cultures also use cinnamon and other aromatic spices to give to their children.

 How much cinnamon to add to baby food

 Generally, less is more.
 Babies don’t need a lot of spices in their food, just a taste to get their tongues and minds going.
 A sprinkle is all you need to add flavor.
 Some premade baby foods already contain cinnamon as a sweet enhancer ingredient.

 As a general rule, babies should have less than half a teaspoon of cinnamon per day.

 We’ve discussed adding cinnamon to a baby’s food but what about ready-made applesauce that contains cinnamon?